-For more than 20 years following the enactment of the NWPAA, the Board's review focused on DOE work related to characterizing the Yucca Mountain site and developing a deep geologic repository.
-Since 2013, the Board has focused on DOE research related to the performance of SNF and HLW in a repository and efforts to integrate the waste management system.
+For more than 20 years following the enactment of the NWPAA, the Board's review focused largely on DOE work related to characterizing the Yucca Mountain site and developing a deep geologic repository.
+Since 2010, the Board's review has changed to focus on DOE research related to the packaging, storage and transportation of SNF, the performance of SNF and HLW in a repository, DOE studies related to the potential siting of a repository in different geologic environments, and efforts to integrate the waste management system.
 From the time the Board began operation, it has continued to report the findings, conclusions, and recommendations from its ongoing review of the technical and scientific validity of DOE's activities to Congress and the Secretary of Energy.
-The Board will continue these ongoing activities in FY 2021.
+The Board will continue these ongoing activities in FY 2022.